 Unless a very high status man — a man whose masculinity is undeniable, a leader among men — explores that land and plants a man flag.
 If a man is so manly as to have begun to define manliness itself, then that man can change the very definition, thereby de-feminizing, and therefore de-stigmatizing an activity.
 What once would have been cause for ridicule suddenly becomes unremarkable, i.e., man-approved.

 Marco Roso, of DIS Magazine, sent me an example of such a transformation: the alice band.
 Known to Americans as headbands,” an alice band is a loop or horseshoe-shaped hair accessory designed to push hair back away from the face.
 It is a distinctly feminine accessory.
 Or at least it was.
 European footballers have begun wearing them to keep their hair back while playing.
-While a man lower on the masculine social hierarchy may have been teased relentlessly for donning such a girl-associated item, these high-status, wildly-admired men seem to be changing the social construction of the alice band.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+While a man lower on the masculine social hierarchy may have been teased relentlessly for donning such a girl-associated item, these high-status, wildly-admired men seem to be changing the social construction of the alice band.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.